Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Most of Folctha’s people were like him, really.
 Good lives with something important in them, some cause for concern.
 Something they wanted to gain, or already had and feared losing.
 Most of the conversations that drifted past her through the evening were ordinary: business, family matters, movies and games.
 But the standouts...those were always interesting.

-“You’ve seriously never had a taco?”
+"You’ve seriously never had a taco?"

-“When in *my* life have I had the chance?”
+"When in *my* life have I had the chance?"

-“I dunno, I just figured anyone who drinks in Human pop culture like you would have tried out the food...evening, love.
-I’ll have a Scorpion’s Fire meal with a Sprite, and my friends here are obligate herbivores.”
+"I dunno, I just figured anyone who drinks in Human pop culture like you would have tried out the food...evening, love.
+I’ll have a Scorpion’s Fire meal with a Sprite, and my friends here are obligate herbivores."

 *This* man was a different kind to the rest.
 For a start, his friends were all nonhuman.
 A trio of Gaoians - Leela perked up and traded friendly waves with Leemu - plus a Kwmbwrw, a huge tattooed Mjrnhrm and a *Robalin* of all things.
 Leela had never actually met anyone from either species before.